csfeeser/k8s/volumes_challenge.md

     - ReadWriteOnce permission

 0. Create a pod named `day4challenge` using an `nginx` image.
 Mount BOTH the PVC `persistentclaimchallenge` AND configmap `nintendo` into the pod/container.
 The `mountpath` is up to you, but the Pod status must be `RUNNING` to complete the challenge :)

+#### BONUS

+Guarantee that this Pod will be scheduled on the same node every time!